Karen McQuillan, President

 Karen McQuillan, RN, MS, CNS-BC, CCRN, CNRN, FAAN, serves a one-year term as president on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2015, through June 30, 2016.
 She previously served as president-elect from July 1, 2014, through June 30, 2015 and as a director from July 1, 2011 through June 30, 2014.

-McQuillan — clinical nurse specialist (CNS) at R Adams Cowley Shock Trauma Center, University of Maryland Medical Center, Baltimore, a position she’s held since 1987 — was a critical care CNS at Greater Laurel Beltsville Hospital, Md., from 1986 to 1987.
-She held staff nurse positions at R Adams Cowley Shock Trauma Center, Baltimore, and Doctor’s Hospital of Prince George’s County, from 1981 to 1987.
+McQuillan is a clinical nurse specialist (CNS) at R Adams Cowley Shock Trauma Center, University of Maryland Medical System, Baltimore, a position she’s held since 1987.
+She was a critical care CNS at Greater Laurel Beltsville Hospital, Maryland, from 1986 to 1987 and held staff nurse positions at R Adams Cowley Shock Trauma Center and Doctor’s Hospital of Prince George’s County, Lanham, Maryland, from 1981 to 1987.

-Her numerous awards include the 2011 Society of Trauma Nursing Trauma Leadership Award, the Nursing Spectrum, Washington D.C./Baltimore edition 2007 Excellence Award for Teaching and the 1997 Nurses of Excellence.
+Her numerous honors include the 2011 Society of Trauma Nursing Trauma Leadership Award, the Nursing Spectrum, Washington/Baltimore edition, 2007 Excellence Award for Teaching and the 1997 Nurses of Excellence.

-McQuillan earned her prenursing degree from the University of Maryland at College Park in 1979 and Bachelor of Science in nursing from the University of Maryland, Baltimore, in 1981, where she graduated magna cum laude and earned a Master of Science in trauma/critical care nursing in 1986.
+McQuillan earned a pre-nursing degree from University of Maryland at College Park in 1979 and Bachelor of Science in Nursing from University of Maryland, Baltimore in 1981, where she graduated magna cum laude and earned a Master of Science in trauma/critical care nursing in 1986.